 With guided tours, you get to experience the Duomo as part of a group with a guide leading the way.
 This option makes for a more insightful experience since you get to learn a lot more about the landmark you’re visiting as compared to when you visit it by yourself.
 A skip the line guided tour works out to be the best of both worlds since you get to skip the line at the entrance while being led by a knowledgeable guide for an enlightening experience.

-Skip The Line experience at Florence Duomo Deconstructed
+Skip The Line Florence Duomo Deconstructed

 With a regular ticket, your experience will begin outside the Duomo Florence ticket counter where you’ll have to wait in line for your turn.
 But with skip the line Duomo Florence tickets, you'll be able to skip the ticket line and get direct access to the Duomo.
 This crimson dome, built by Filippo Brunelleschi, was the world's largest at the time and quickly became a landmark of Florence.
 You will be able to see the entire city of Florence from your unique vantage point at the Cupola.